-After a lunch and an exploration of the local art, we checked into the Designers hotel.
+After lunch and explorations of the local art, we checked into the Designers hotel.
 It is a pretty new, large but cozy hotel, fair price and good location.
-It is a hotel chain in Seoul and there was another the Designers next to Dondaemun plaza, which was fully booked, so we chosen this one, within only 3 train stops away from the plaza.
+It is a hotel chain in Seoul and there were another the Designers next to Dongdaemun plaza, which was fully booked, so we chose this one, within only 3 train stops away from the plaza.

 In the evening the city looks very attractive with all the lights of the megalopolis and Korean decorations for Buddha's birthday.
-During 12-15 of may Korea is decorated with paper lightnings installations and beautiful colorful lanterns.
+During 12-15 of may, Korea is decorated with paper lanterns installations and beautiful colorful lanterns.

 There is 5.000 KRW entree fee ($5), cocktails are around 10,000, beers around 5,000KRW.

 To experience Korea - try some street food.
-For example, grilled chicken skewers, tempura sausages or patisseries.
+For example, grilled chicken skewers, tempura sausages or patisserie.

-Another must see place is a beautiful temple in the middle of the city - the oasis of an ancient culture with the background of contemporary views on a skyscrapers.
-There is a symbolic entry fee, equivalent to a just a couple dollars.
-You can spend 2-3 hours there, admiring the old architecture styles, beautiful greens and lakes (if you walk more deep inside, there are less people too).
+Another must-see place is a beautiful temple in the middle of the city - the oasis of an ancient culture with the background of contemporary views on skyscrapers.
+There is a symbolic entry fee, equivalent to a just a couple of dollars.
+You can spend 2-3 hours there, admiring the old architecture styles, beautiful greens and lakes (if you walk more deep inside, there are fewer people too).
 If you want to have a quick look - it will take you about half an hour.

 I do marketing & create content for businesses